Zshandi/godot_export_script/README.md

 ## Example directory structure

-For the default config exports, and default configuration options.
 The zip files contain exactly the same contents as the corresponding directories.
-Assuming project is "My Cool Game" with version "0.0.1":
+Assuming project is "My Cool Game" with version "0.0.1", and using the default export_config.xml:

 ```
 My Cool Game